privacy-scaling-explorations/core-program/MODULE_3.md

 BLS (Boneh-Lynn-Shacham) signatures are a type of cryptographic signature scheme that allows for efficient aggregation of individual signatures into a single signature.
 It also makes use of pairing-based cryptography.

 The intuition of BLS is that it is an aggregation signature.
-The image below shows the public key and signature are aggregated.
-The advantage is all the signature can be verified at once.
-That's why it is used in consensus protocol.
+The image below shows how the public key and signature are aggregated.
+The advantage is that all signatures can be verified at once.
+That's why it is commonly used in consensus protocols.
 ![BLS](./assets/bls-signatures.jpeg)

 ### Optional Reading